-- Servicing our future indebtedness may require a significant amount of cash, which we may not have. - We may not have the ability to raise the funds necessary for cash settlement of the Convertible Notes. - The accounting method for our Convertible Notes could have a material effect on our financial results. - The capped call transactions may affect the value of the Convertible Notes and our Class A common stock.
+- Servicing our future indebtedness may require a significant amount of cash, which we may not have. - We may not have the ability to raise the funds necessary for cash settlement of the Convertible Notes. - · The conditional conversion feature of the Convertible Notes may adversely affect our financial condition and operating results. - The capped call transactions may affect the value of the Convertible Notes and our Class A common stock. - We are subject to counterparty risk with respect to the Capped Calls.